hetvi28/Drug-Discovery/README.md

 -Number of Hydrogen Bond Acceptors (NumHAcceptors)

 "Script Explanation"
-- Loading Data: The dataset is loaded into a Pandas DataFrame.
-- Descriptor Calculation: Lipinski's descriptors are computed for each molecule.
-- Computing Molecular Descriptors
+- Compute Molecular Descriptors: Run the script provided in the Computing Molecular Descriptors section to calculate Lipinski's descriptors for your dataset.
-- Normalizing Biological Activity Values
+- Normalize Biological Activity Values: Run the script provided in the Normalizing Biological Activity Values section to normalize biological activity values in your dataset.
-- Computing pIC50 Values
-- Computing pIC50 Values
+- Compute pIC50 Values: Run the script provided in the Computing pIC50 Values section to compute pIC50 values from the normalized biological activity values.
+- Filter the Dataset: Run the script provided in the Filtering the Dataset section to exclude intermediate bioactivity classes.
+- Visualize Bioactivity Classes: Run the script provided in the Visualizing Bioactivity Classes section to create a count plot of bioactivity classes.

 Contributing
 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.